Contact us by mail at:

 How long are my talking books and Braille books on loan for?

-The Kentucky Talking Book Library has a loan period of thirty days for our digital books, cassette books and Braille books.
-The date your book was checked out is printed on the top left corner of the mailing card.
+The Kentucky Talking Book Library has a loan period of thirty days for our digital books and Braille books.
+The date your book was checked out is printed on the left edge of the mailing card.
 A one week grace period is extended before items are considered overdue.
 The best policy is to return each book as soon as you finish it – this will keep you from accumulating overdue books at home.
-Descriptive videos are on loan for 14 days.
 Talking books and magazines downloaded from BARD (Braille and Audio Reading Download) have no due date and do not need to be returned to the library.
-You may keep magazines that come to you in paper or cardboard envelopes.
 Magazines that come in plastic mailing containers are on loan for thirty days.

 How do I return books?

-How long is my digital player or cassette player on loan for?
+How long is my digital player on loan for?

-You should keep your digital player and/or cassette player for as long as you are using the service.
+You should keep your digital player for as long as you are using the service.
 If you no longer use the service or your account is canceled the player needs to be returned.
+If you decide that you want to download all of your books through the BARD service and exclusively use your mobile app or a third-party player to listen to them you can return the digital player for others to use.
 The player should be returned as Free Matter for the Blind so you will not have to pay postage.
 Please keep the box your player comes in; you can use the same box to return the player.

 How can I get a replacement player?

 If your player is damaged or does not work correctly please contact the library.
 We will be happy to send you a replacement digital player.
 You will need to return the defective player to the library.
 You will not need to pay postage to return the player – it can be returned free of charge by writing Free Matter for the Blind in the upper right corner of the shipping container.
 If possible, please include a note explaining the problem with the defective player.

 Can I drop off my talking books or player at my local public library?

 No. All materials must be returned directly to the Kentucky Talking Book Library by mail or in person.